NormandaleWells/CSn/CS1/Lower-upper-bound.md

 By "first element"
 we mean the one with the lowest index.
+The return value may be `hi`
+if all the elements are less than the key.

 The postcondition for `lower_bound()` is therefore `a[lo,ret) < key and a[ret,hi) >= key`.